raspberrypilearning/see-like-a-bat/worksheet.md

 ## Testing the Ultrasonic Distance Sensor.
 1. You now need to make sure the UDS is working correctly.
 1. You'll need a little bit of Python 3 code to do this, so open up IDLE and create a new file called bat.py
-1. You're going to use gpiozero to code this, but the ultrasonic distance sensor isn't in the library yet.
-Not to worry though, you can use the default InputDevice and OutputDevice instead.
+1. You're going to use gpiozero to code this, but the UDS isn't in the library yet.
+Not to worry though: you can use the default InputDevice and OutputDevice instead.

 	```python
 	from gpiozero import InputDevice, OutputDevice